UKRAINE: West should stand up to shelling of nuclear plants

 Buzz within the burbs

-Rather than lambasting CBD staff (The Age, 5/3), a lot of whom have discovered the flexibleness of working from residence advantageous to many facets of life, maybe the article ought to have thought of a much less city-centric view.
+Rather than lambasting CBD staff (The Age, 5/3), a lot of whom have discovered the pliability of working from residence advantageous to many facets of life, maybe the article ought to have thought-about a much less city-centric view.

 There is buzz available within the burbs.
-The sooner commentators (and City of Melbourne councillors) cease making an attempt to pull the CBD again to what it was two years in the past, and as an alternative creatively reimagine a brand new future for the CBD, the higher.
+The sooner commentators (and City of Melbourne councillors) cease attempting to tug the CBD again to what it was two years in the past, and as an alternative creatively reimagine a brand new future for the CBD, the higher.

 Andrew Laird, Malvern

 Recently I used to be horrified to seek out 5 layers of packaging surrounded a diminutive measure of Turkish Delight I had been given.
-A delight which, when measured, occupied lower than 40 per cent of the package deal quantity wherein it was enclosed.
-What a waste of supplies, timber, chemical compounds, printing capability, and many others, a traditional instance of not solely our throwaway tradition, but in addition of single-use plastic packaging and misleading advertising.
+A delight which, when measured, occupied lower than 40 per cent of the package deal quantity through which it was enclosed.
+What a waste of supplies, bushes, chemical substances, printing capability, and so on, a traditional instance of not solely our throwaway tradition, but in addition of single-use plastic packaging and misleading advertising and marketing.

 US, rethink Iran

-Given that the spectre of Russia unleashing its nuclear weaponry seems to be the principle motive why NATO nations are tolerating the catastrophic lack of life and freedom in Ukraine, I wonder if the Biden administration will rethink its method to the Iran nuclear deal?
+Given that the spectre of Russia unleashing its nuclear weaponry seems to be the principle purpose why NATO nations are tolerating the catastrophic lack of life and freedom in Ukraine, I ponder whether the Biden administration will rethink its method to the Iran nuclear deal?

 Henry Kalus, Southbank